King Mosque, Berat

 The King Mosque (Xhamia e Mbretit or Xhamia e Hynqarit), also known as the Sultan's Mosque (Xhamia e Sulltanit) or Sultan Bayezid Mosque, is a mosque located in Berat City, Berat County, Albania.
-Completed in 1492 CE, the mosque was designated as a Cultural Monument of Albania in 1948.
+Completed in 1492 CE, the mosque was designated as a Cultural Monument of Albania in 1948 and forms part of the Historic Centres of Berat and Gjirokastër, designated as a UNESCO World Heritage Site in 2005.